|Full-Time||15 or more credits per semester*|

 Family Leave Policy

 Alternatively, a student may make arrangements to enroll, as a part-time student and register for a small number of independent study or research credits (1.25 credit minimum to 5.0 credit maximum).
 If the student chooses the latter alternative, tuition will be assessed at the standard per-credit rate.
-Students enrolled in part-time status will maintain all of the access to Harvard facilities and electronic library resources available to all students at HSPH.
-Doctoral students who elect this option should be aware that tuition paid while on family leave with not count towards the HSPH residency requirement.
-See the HSPH doctoral handbook for additional details.
+Students enrolled in part-time status will maintain all of the access to Harvard facilities and electronic library resources available to all students at the School.
+Doctoral students who elect this option should be aware that tuition paid while on family leave with not count towards the School’s residency requirement.
+See the doctoral handbook for more details.

 Students considering taking family leave should consult with the Office for Student Affairs.